VamsiKrishna2998/Dashboardpackage/README.md

 - Create a node project
 - Create a package.json file using npm init -y command
 - Install the package using below command.
-- "npm i testrailmetrics"
+  "npm i testrailmetrics"
 - install the axios using below command.
-- "npm i -D axios"
+  "npm i -D axios"
 - install the Dotenv by using bewlow commad.
-- "npm i -D dotenv"
+  "npm i -D dotenv"
 - install the axios logger using below command.
-- "npm i axios-logger"
+  "npm i axios-logger"
 - install the hotshots using bewlow command.
-- "npm i hot-shots"
+  "npm i hot-shots"

 # Usage

-# getAutomationManualCount
+# get Automation & Manual Count

 This functions extracts the Manual and Automation test cases count for a given project in the testrail application.